 Demand for coffee is expected to double by 2050—but the amount of suitable land for growing is projected to decline by half.
 As diseases like Coffee Leaf Rust tear through Central America, a high-tech version of an age-old technique might offer a solution.

 Produced at the Washington Post — Story and Animation by Kolin Pope, Audio Engineering and Original Music by Ted Muldoon, Additional assistance from Tim Meko, Jesse Mesner-Hage, and Martine Powers.
 Accompanying print story by Caitlin Dewey.

-Produced at the Washington Post — Story and Animation by Kolin Pope, Audio Engineering Music by Ted Muldoon, Special thanks to Martine Powers, Daron Taylor, Sarah Hashemi.
+Produced at the Washington Post — Story and Animation by Kolin Pope, Sound Design and Original Scoring by Ted Muldoon, Special thanks to Martine Powers, Daron Taylor, Sarah Hashemi.
 Based off the reporting experiences of Mark Bramhill during production of the podcast, "Welcome to Macintosh"

 Eventually, the Pacific Northwest will be hit by a major earthquake as tectonic plates buckle under the Cascadia Subduction Zone.
 What can cities—and people—in the Pacific Northwest do to prepare for an earthquake considered more an eventuality than a possibility?